junmoan/fashion-mnist-CNN/README.md

 # fashion-mnist-CNN
-Applying Convolutional Neural Network on the Fashion-MNIST dataset
+Applying Convolutional Neural Network (CNN) on the Fashion-MNIST dataset